GalMunGral/galmungal.github.io/theoretical-minimum.md

 ## UI Software Organization
 Direct manipulation interfaces tend to be collections of quasi-independent interactors ("objects of interest"), which naturally leads to object-based architectures where each interactor corresponds to an object instance.
 At runtime, interactor objects are organized hierarchically into a **interactor tree**, which normally reflect spatial containment relationships.

-As a typical OOP feature, classes are organized into a **subclassing hierarchy**, in which the top-level class describes basic interactor capabilities, the leaf-node classes describe what you actually see on the screen, and intermediate classes describe common behaviors.
-In the case of Web interface, `Element` is the the root class, which is immediately inherited by `HTMLElement` and `SVGElement` interfaces.
+As a standard OO approach, classes are organized into a **subclassing hierarchy**, in which the top-level class describes basic interactor capabilities, the leaf-node classes describe what you actually see on the screen, and intermediate classes describe common behaviors.
+In the case of Web interface, `Element` is the the base class, which is immediately inherited by `HTMLElement` and `SVGElement` interfaces.
 The leaf-node classes include `HTMLButtonElement`, `HTMLInputElement`, `HTMLTable​Element`, etc.

-## UI Toolkits
-- System to provide development-time and runtime support for UIs
-    - Core functionality
-    - Input & output handling
-    - Connecting to the application
-- Also: specific interaction techniques
-    - Library of interactors
-    - Look and feel (sometimes pluggable)
-(Browser)
+To create UI software, we need a system that provides development-time and runtime support for UIs, commonly referred to as a UI toolkit.
+In the case of Web developmemnt, the toolkit is simply the browser itself.

 ### Core functions
 - Hierarchy management: Create, maintain, tear down tree of interactor objects